DUNE-DAQ/daq-buildtools/docs/README.md

 ```
 ...where to see all available candidate releases, run `dbt-create -l -b candidate`.

-To build against a test release, simply replace `candidate` above with `test`.
-And to build against a frozen release, you don't need the `-b <release type>` argument at all.
+And to build against a frozen release (not recommended, as the codebase changes fairly rapidly), you don't need the `-b <release type>` argument at all.
 You can simply do:
 ```
 dbt-create [-i/--install-pyvenv] <frozen release> <name of work area subdirectory>
 ```